 - The scientist ran out of the laboratory.
 He was scared.
 He had been trying to clone a human for years, but this morning he accidentally created a vampire.
 What happens next?

 With characters and creatures ranging from gnomes and unicorns to knights and the fairest princess in the land, there’s no limit to the legends they’ll craft!
-We hope you enjoy their story ideas as much as they do!
+Who knows, maybe one of your students will go on to pen their very own fantasy novel.
+Regardless, I hope you enjoy their story ideas as much as they do!

 A Few Final Thoughts